Congestion Charge exempt cars: do electric cars have to pay?

 This means a smaller number of cars are now Congestion Charge exempt.
 No standard petrol or diesel car can achieve such low tailpipe emissions, so only plug-in hybrids, fully electric cars and a handful of hybrids remain exempt from the fee.

 Even they are set to lose their exemption eventually, however.
 From October 2021, only fully zero-emissions electric cars will get away with not paying, and then in December 2025 that exemption will be removed, too.
+These dates were unaffected by the coronavirus changes.

 Which cars are exempt from the Congestion Charge?